Elliot Evans: Britain's Got Talent

-Post Talent
+Post Britain's Got Talent

 Evans has recorded his first single and in January will be performing at London's O2 Arena supported by a 4,000-strong children's choir for the Voice In A Million project.
 He has been invited to sing in one of the solo spots at the arena concert on 28 January 2010.
 He will be singing Michael Jackson's "I'll Be There" – the song that took him to stardom on Britain's Got Talent – and will be backed by a 4,000 choir.

 Evans recorded the track on 14 August 2009 at Shepperton Film Studios with a choir of 100 young voices.
 He was approached to lend his support which he readily agreed to give, he has also been involved with the NSPCC, National Society For the Prevention of Cruelty to Children.
 The track will support fostering and adoption.
 Ben Williams, of Classic Media Group at Shepperton Film Studios, said: “Elliot was fantastic to work with and handled the pressure of the recording studio with ease, a true professional.
 His down-to-earth nature made him very easy to work with".

 The single, "I'll Be There", was released on 9 November 2009 to mark the start of National Adoption Week.
 The release is now available worldwide from iTunes and download stores.

 According to VVR2 records' official website, Evans' next single will be a cover of "O-o-h Child" which was recorded in October 2009.
 It will be released in January 2010.

 Evans joined Beverley Knight and X Factor contestants Harmony Hood to entertain the crowds at Coventry's Christmas lights switch-on on 29 November 2009.
 Evans performed "I'll Be There" at the African Music Awards in London on 17 October 2009.
 The event was dedicated in memory of the "King of Pop" Michael Jackson.